mehulkar/mehulkar.com/source/blog/2020/01/site-performance-improvements.html.md

     @import 'post';
     ```

-    I could have reduced farther to a single stylesheet, but I read somewhere once that because
+    I could have reduced farther to a single stylesheet, but I read somewhere that because
-    vendor dependencies don't change that much, and because static assets in production are usually
+    vendor dependencies don't change that much, and because static assets in production are
     hashed filenames for caching / cache busting, it's good to keep vendor assets hashed independently
     so users can take advantage of thier local caches.